Jasan33/Redtype/README.md

 # Welcome to Redtype
 The offcial Redtype website

-In this website, you can test your typing speed, compete with others, check your globally ranking and change your settings accordingly.
+In this website, you can test your keyboard typing speed, compete with others, check your globally ranking and change your settings accordingly.

-typing is both useful and fun for everyone!
+Typing is both useful and fun for everyone!

 ## coming soon!
 - Typing speed ⌨
 - leveling system 📈
 - muliplayer 🎮
 - Globlly leaderboard 👑
-- log in/sign in 🙋🏻‍♀️
+- log in/sign in option 🙋🏻‍♀️
 - Redtype supporter benefits 💖

 <details>
-  <summary>click here is you Want a full documentary?</summary>
+  <summary>click here is you Want a full documentary</summary>
-  ## project started 10/14/2024
+  project started 10/14/2024

+  I started by making a Redtype logo, then fucussed on the front end of the website, where I made the navbar and a few other components.
 </details>